Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/EmscriptenGLFW/README.md

 _We tried to develop a utility for patching the paths for sources in the split DWARF, however we found out that the format is offset based, ergo the length of the path strings cannot be changed.
 Furthermore the paths get concatenated with directory paths which rules out exchanging paths for shorter paths and padding the remainder of the data with null characters._

 One letdown of DWARF is that, unlike source maps, it does not list the source files in the sources tab of chrome debugger.

+### Optimization Levels of O2 an O3 break debugging

+Emscripten has a "closure compiler" which minifies the "glue JavaScript" and deletes any unused functions, this makes it impossible to debug the "glue JavaScript" without a source map.

+Futhermore WASM function calls get aggressively inlined and DWARF symbols become lost or useless.

+### Emscripten's WASM Target is 32bit!

+The initial WASM MVP spec implemented in all major browsers specifies memory addresses/offsets to be 32bit.

+_This means that `sizeof(void*)==4` when compiling C code with Emscripten!_

+Aside from keeping the binary size a little smaller, it also make JS/WASM interop a little bit faster as JavaScript has no native 64bit integer type, however that only matters for pointer arithmetic which is rather done in WASM.

+Also there's a `memory64` proposal which might make it into WASM 2.0 which would allow 64bit memory addresses and would make `sizeof(void*)==8`, for now Emscripten has a `-sMEMORY64=` option which you can set to the following:
+- `0` off, 32bit memory
+- `1` enabled and will emit 64bit WASM as per the proposal (this breaks most dependencies shipped with Emscripten's SDK)
+- `2` will "spoof" 64bit pointers by keeping them 64bit on the WASM side (so `sizeof(void*)==8`) and 32bit on the JS side, then convert between them

+We tested option 0 and 2, both worked.

 ## Modifications Required